 You can also read more about this important initiative for cancer immunotherapy research at the CIMAC-CIDC website

 Maastricht University Medical Center

 An exploratory prospective study, performed in collaboration with Maastricht University Medical Center, investigated circulating biomarkers of immunogenic cell death (ICD) after radiotherapy and chemotherapy in stage III NSCLC and identified important changes in immune protein profile.
-The overarching goal in on-going follow up prospective study is to improve therapeutic efficacy of immunotherapy in stage III NSCLC patients treated with concurrent chemotherapy and photon or proton radiotherapy and adjuvant durvalumab (anti-PD-L1).
+The overarching goal in ongoing follow-up prospective study is to improve the therapeutic efficacy of immunotherapy in stage III NSCLC patients treated with concurrent chemotherapy and photon or proton radiotherapy and adjuvant durvalumab (anti-PD-L1).
 Some of this work will be presented at AACR 2021, in a presentation entitled, “Biomarkers in Radiotherapy” that will be held in the session “Advances in Diagnostics and Therapeutics Session Proton Therapy and FLASH Irradiation” on Monday, April 12, 2021.

-“To exploit immunotherapy for cancer optimally, biomarkers are essential for, they will lead to personalized selection of the best treatment during the course of the disease.
+“To exploit immunotherapy for cancer optimally, biomarkers are essential for, they will lead to a personalized selection of the best treatment during the course of the disease.
 Blood biomarkers are ideal in this respect as they allow repeated sampling and avoid sampling heterogeneity within the tumor and between tumor locations in the same patient as is the case with tumor biopsies.”

 Dr. Dirk de Ruysscher, Professor of Respiratory Oncology, Maastricht University Medical Center, Maastro Clinic, Netherlands